zoffixznet/IOwesomeness/Action-Plan/non-backcompat/child.md

     child of the original path.
 The last part of the path does not have to actually
     exist in order to pass the check.
-The idea behind the new behaviour is to make it possible to *securely* use code like this and not worry that `$user-input` would contain any path that would be able to read from or write to outside the original path (in the example, that is `/tmp/files/`):
+The idea behind the new behaviour is to make it possible to *securely* use code like the example below and not worry that
+    `$user-input` would contain any path that would be able to read from or write to outside the original path (in the example, that is `/tmp/files/`):